kevinlin311tw/caffe-cvprw15/README.md

 ### Train Your Own Model on CIFAR10 dataset.

 First, run script "prepare.sh" to download ImageNet pretrained model and CIFAR10 dataset.
-This script converts CIFAR10 to leveldb format.
+This script will convert CIFAR10 to leveldb format.

     $ ./prepare.sh

-Then, go to the our folder "/examples/cvprw15-cifar10", and run the training script:
+Then, go to the folder "/examples/cvprw15-cifar10", and run the training script:

     $ cd /examples/cvprw15-cifar10
     $ chmod 777 train_48.sh
     $ ./train_48.sh

-You will get your CIFAR10 model under the same folder "KevinNet_CIFAR10_48_iter_xxxxx.caffemodel"
+You will get the model under the same folder "KevinNet_CIFAR10_48_iter_xxxxx.caffemodel"

 ### Train Your Own Model on another dataset.

-It should be easy to train the Deep-Binary-Codes model using another dataset as long as that dataset has label annotations.
-You need to convert the dataset into leveldb format using "create_imagenet.sh"  To be continued..
+It should be easy to train the model using another dataset as long as that dataset has label annotations.
+You need to convert the dataset into leveldb format using "create_imagenet.sh"  We will show you how to do this.
+To be continued..

 ### Contact

 Please feel free to leave suggestions or comments to Kevin Lin (kevinlin311.tw@iis.sinica.edu.tw), Huei-Fang Yang (hfyang@citi.sinica.edu.tw) or Chu-Song Chen (song@iis.sinica.edu.tw)